kinow/Documentation-1/docs/ratt/index.md

 ```

-### Default graph
-When you are defining a RATT app you also need to specify your default graph.
-This is the graph to which you will write your linked data.

 ## RATT runner
 The RATT package includes a runner that runs your RATT script for you when you call the following commands:

 ```sh
 yarn
 yarn build